The purpose of this article.

 - What are the points of the day when they have urgent problems, pains, needs which your solution may be able to help with.
 Rank these in terms of intensity and frequency of occurrence.

-- What are the points of the day when they could expect benefits from your solution?
-What will make them happy?
-Rank the relevance in term of relevance and frequency of occurrence.
+- What are the points of the day when they have problems or needs?
+Rank the relevance in term of size of problem or need, and frequency of occurrence.

-- What value would the customer achieve as a result of solving problems of gaining benefits? g. time saving, saving money, making more money, reducing frustration, increasing happiness, increasing social standing, etc.
+- What value would the customer achieve as a result of solving problems or meeting needs? g. time saving, saving money, making more money, reducing frustration, increasing happiness, increasing social standing, etc.

 - At which points do they touch or become aware of your solution?
 These include: friends, colleagues, social media, conferences, publications, website, app, email, customer service, etc.